rmnigm/py-cp3/README.md

 # Python for science and engineering
 ## What is this?
-This is a repository containing homeworks of Python course in 3rd year of Applied Math undergraduate program in HSE University.
+This is a repository containing numerical algorithms in Python for mathematical modelling.
+The task author is Stanislav Alekseevich Bober, teacher of [Python course[(https://www.hse.ru/edu/courses/646488730) at HSE University.

 Tasks are mostly computationally complex problems from physics or mathematical modelling, which require creating a high-performance model and creating visualizations.

-Homeworks are annotated in russian language.
+Code is annotated in russian language.
 **Currently solved:**
 - Ferromagnetic energy Izing model
 - Lyapunov's fractal interactive map